ZhengguoGu/RegularizedSCA/README.md

   1.7 pca_gca.R: A function for identifying common/distinctive processes by means of PCA-GCA method.

-  1.8 cv_CDpre.R: A cross-validation procedure for the CDpre.R algorithm
+  1.8 cv_CDpre.R: A cross-validation procedure for the CDpre.R algorithm (double checked, it doesnt not work well.
+Might need to be removed from the package.
+The cross-validation algorithm seems to be not suitable for the types of data that we are dealing with here.)

   1.9 component_structure.R: A function for generating a structured matrix for the CDpre.R function. (double checked on 2016-12-30)

-  1.10 cv_CDpreKf.R: A k-fold cross-validation procedure for the CDpre.R algorithm
+  1.10 cv_CDpreKf.R: A k-fold cross-validation procedure for the CDpre.R algorithm (double checked on 2017-1-8)

-2. funtions that to be finished

-  2.1 (DONE!) a function for deciding the region for lasso tuning parameter.
-See crossvali.R

-  2.2 (DONE!) a function for cross validation.
-See crossvali.R
+2. Import data from http://www.ebi.ac.uk/arrayexpress/experiments/E-TABM-15/ It's publicly available data.
+See paper Chin et al.(2006).
+Genomic and transcriptional aberrations linked to breast cancer pathophysiologies.
+Cancer Cell.
+10. 529-541.

 3. other things planed